devsentient/shakudo-marketplace/gcp/README.md

 kubectl get secret keycloak-login-pass -n test-namespace -o  jsonpath="{.data.password}" | base64 --decode
 ```

-Navigate to `https://${DOMAIN_NAME}/auth/` log in with username "admin" and password above, select realm "Hyperplane" navigate to the users page and create user accounts.
+Navigate to `https://${DOMAIN_NAME}/auth/` and log in with username "admin" and password above, select realm "Hyperplane" navigate to the users page and create user accounts.